All Episodes

 There has to be, one way or another, a radical change.

-And either it will be violent, destructive, and it could lead to the extinction of the human species, or if we become what I call conscious of our evolutionary potential, it could be gentle peaceful and leading to an immeasurable future.
+And either it will be violent, destructive and it could lead to the extinction of the human species, or if we become what I call conscious of our evolutionary potential, it could be gentle, peaceful, and leading to an immeasurable future.

-And you see, it's so important what people think because if you think something is possible,
+And you see, it's so important what people think, because if you think something's possible, you start to move in that direction.

-What I think is very dangerous is the idea that there is no hope, the idea that we are
+What I think is very dangerous is the idea that there is no hope, the idea that we're all inevitably going to go down, either economically or environmentally, because that cuts motivation to do anything about it.

 And I think that the way the mass media communicates the news, they're so much more sensitive to breakdown than breakthrough, that people are not equally aware of their options.